therealjflf/hesutils/docs/hes_sec.rst

 As it turned out, this didn't cut it.
 Increasing computing power made it easy to brute-force the hashes.
 Then the hashes were salted and computed with cryptographically-secure hash functions, to make things a bit more complicated.
 And finally the hashes were moved out of the ``/etc/passwd`` file, into ``/etc/shadow`` with reduced permissions.

 With the original setup, the password hash would be transmitted via Hesiod with the rest of the ``passwd`` entry.
-That made *everybody's* hashes visible to an attacker sniffing the wire, which was immediately understood to be a major security weakness.
-So the good people at MIT's Project Athena came up with another tool to deal with authentication: `Kerberos <https://en.wikipedia.org/wiki/Kerberos_(protocol)>`_.
+That provided authentication data together with the indentification data, but the side effect was that it made *everybody's* hashes visible to an attacker sniffing the wire.
+That was immediately understood to be a major security weakness, so the good people at MIT's Project Athena came up with another tool to deal with authentication: `Kerberos <https://en.wikipedia.org/wiki/Kerberos_(protocol)>`_.

 Today passwords are no longer present in ``/etc/password``.
 Moreover, passwords are no longer the only form of authentication. `Multi-factor authentication <https://en.wikipedia.org/wiki/Multi-factor_authentication>`_ is becoming a requirement in many larger sites, and hardware security dongles are fairly common.
-Hesiod has absolutely no way of representing such authentication mechanisms right now.
+Hesiod, being mainly an identification mechanism, has absolutely no way of representing such authentication mechanisms right now.
 We need something else.
-And while it has its defaults, Kerberos is one of the possible solutions (albeit not -- yet? -- for MFA).
+While it has its defaults, Kerberos (or one of its variants like AD) is the industry standard.

+Kerberos in itself is more than a simple authentication method.
+It can provide single sign-on capabilities to various services that support it -- this is in fact its main objective.
+So the benefits of deploying Kerberos go further than merely allowing a user to log into a remote node.

 As for the Hesutils, ``hesgen``  won't even try to insert the password hashes back into the ``passwd`` records -- in fact it will *always* overwrite the second field with ``*``, telling the client systems that password logins for that user are disabled and they should authenticate using a different method.
 So you need another authentication mechanism.